Creating a home that's safe and sound

 How do I keep my child safe from poisonous household products?

-Learn the toll-free nationwide poison control hotline number (800-222-1222).
-Program it into your phone and keep it near every landline.
+Learn the toll-free number of the nationwide Poison Control Hotline (800-222-1222).
+Program it into your phone and keep it near the home phone.
 You can call them with any question and they will help you decide if you need to seek medical attention.

 Never leave poisonous products unattended while in use.
 Many incidents happen when adults are distracted for a moment on the phone or at the door.